 Stacks Law Firm has commercial and employment lawyers specialising in the law affecting manufacturers.
 We can advise you on your rights and obligations in relation to product liability, anti-competitive conduct, workplace practices, and issues around the import or export of products.
 We can also act for you in the event that your business finds itself the subject of legal proceedings.

-Manufacturing legal issues Stacks Law Firm can assist you with
+Manufacturing legal matters where Stacks Law Firm can assist you

 - Drafting and negotiating commercial contracts